dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 ## Architects don't actually read books, they only look at the pictures.
 They love to write, though!

 [Books on Buildings][1] is a simple website for discovering and viewing architectural books.
-It pulls relevant content from the following sites to make easier to find what you need:
+It pulls relevant content from the following sites to make it easier to find what you need:

 * [Universitätsbibliothek Heidelberg][2]